 To create a boule, you have a few options.
 Firstly, you can buy a round banneton.
 I found one at a local bakery and it cost me about $30 Australian.
 It’s a bit of a bougie bakery so I expect you could probably find a cheaper one, but I don’t mind paying more for small biz.
-If, however, a banneton is out of the question, you could also use a bowl.
-Ideally it will have a round bottom (not a flattened one) and be made of either glass or plastic, ideally glass.
+If, however, a banneton is out of the question, you could also use a bowl lined with a tea towel.
+Ideally it will have a round bottom (not a flattened one) and be made of either glass or plastic.

 Sprinkle a little flour into your banneton or bowl, and then place your loaf, seam-side up (aka the shit bits on the bottom so nobody will see them.)
 Cover the bowl very thoroughly.
-I HATE to recommend cling-wrap but a lightly oiled piece does do a good job of trapping everything in here.
+I like to use a jumbo ziploc bag.
 The dough needs a moist environment to rise without getting dry.
-You could also use a lightly oiled shower-cap.
-Oiling is important because it prevents the dough from getting stuck to the cling as it rises.

 Personally, I am obsessed with putting my covered dough in the oven with JUST THE LIGHT ON.
 NOT THE OVEN, JUST THE LIGHT.
 It’s a draft free environment with a bit of heat, which is exactly what your dough needs to rise.
 If you don’t have that option, some people have written online that they use electric blankets, dog electric beds (who knew?) or hot water bottles (not too close or too hot!)